chriswhitehouse/bookmark_manager/README.md

 4. Run the query we have saved in the file '01_create_bookmarks_table.sql'
 5. Run the query we have saved in the file '02_add_title_to_bookmarks.sql'
 6. Run the query we have saved in the file '03_create_comments_table.sql'
+7. Run the query we have saved in the file '04_create_tags_table.sql'
+8. Run the query we have saved in the file '05 _create_bookmarks_tags_table.sql'
-6. Repeat steps 4 to 6 for the test database.
+9. Repeat steps 4 to 6 for the test database.

 ## API Reference